manzolo/docker-compose-playground/README.md

 ## 🗂️ Groups

 Groups allow you to organize related containers (e.g., a web server, database, and cache for a development stack) and manage them as a single unit.
 You can start, stop, or restart all containers in a group with a single command, simplifying workflows for complex environments.
-Groups are defined in configuration files (`config.yml`, `config.d/`, or `custom.d/`) and are accessible via all interfaces (TUI, Web UI, CLI).
+Groups are defined in configuration files (`config.yml`, `config.d/`, or `custom.d/`) and are accessible via all interfaces (TUI, Web UI, CLI, Docker).

 Example:
 ```yaml